mehulagg/gitlab/doc/user/group/index.md

 NOTE:
 IP Access Restrictions are currently not functioning as expected on GitLab.com.
-If enabled, users will not be able to perform git operations through SSH, or access projects via the UI.
+If enabled, users will not be able to perform Git operations through SSH, or access projects via the UI.
 Please review the [following bug report](https://gitlab.com/gitlab-org/gitlab/-/issues/271673) for more information.